samuelololol/BuildbotDocker/README.markdown

 ![basic deployment][1]

 ># With dockerized test plan:
->Users are able to add their custom dockerized test plan
+>Users are able to add their custom dockerized test plan.

 ![CI_with test deployment][2]

+># Triggered by commit pushed:
+> Recreate containers for test every build.

+![triggered deployment][3]

 Requirement
 -----------